 Things You'll Need

-Prepare your Medjool date seeds or pits for planting by soaking them in a bowl or bucket of water for up to seven days before the day of planting.
+Soak the Medjool date seeds in a bowl or bucket of cool, clean water for at least 48 hours.
 Change the water for fresh each day and keep the seeds submerged.
+Discard any seeds that float to the surface as they are not viable.

 Fill a nursery pot that is at least 6 inches deep with a mixture of fresh sterile potting mix and peat moss.
 You want the planting medium to hold some water, as the seeds need to be kept moist at all times.